 - 1/4 tsp salt

-- 2/3 cup plain coconut yogurt or non-dairy sour cream, room temp
+- 2/3 cup unsweetened non-dairy yogurt or non-dairy sour cream, room temp

 - 2 cups fresh or frozen cranberries, thawed, roughly chopped and patted dry